 How an expert assists a judge.
 And the role, the important role that experts play.
 And then because of COVID, one of the cool things is our course is now live online.
 So it is live.
 We’re all there.
 We all show up every day for two weeks and they’re half-day sessions.
 And we are able to go into online proceedings.

-In court, we used to do the class live, like people would fly here.
+In court, we used to do the class live, as people would fly here.
 We’d take a field trip to the courthouse, but now because of COVID, we weren’t able to do that.
-So we made it online and it’s cool because they are doing live streaming court proceedings now.
+So we made it online and it’s cool because they are doing live-streaming court proceedings now.
 We’re able to hop in and we spend about three or four hours doing that.

 And our attorney faculty are.
 You know, in our zoom chat explaining what’s going on.
 And it’s just really fun.
 I know it sounds kind of, strange to say it’s fun, but it really is.
 It’s a really cool day.
 And then we teach how to build a business in the legal community.
 So that is then how the course ends.

 And that’s how the entire six months is structured and designed.
 How do you build a business?
 We provide all of the marketing materials.
 We provide a step-by-step process.
-Everyone gets a dashboard that is made for them with literally checklists down to the minutia of what do your business card say?
+Everyone get a dashboard that is made for them with literal checklists down to the minutia of what do your business card say?
 What is a sample business card?

 We customize, we teach you, we train you on, and then we will also provide continuing education in all the states.
-So you can go into a law firm and give a one hour continuing legal education lunch and learn.
+So you can go into a law firm and give a one-hour continuing legal education lunch and learn.
 And we also have got something called Raising the Bar, which is the online continuing education program that we do for lawyers.
-And so all of our CDREs can invite their lawyers to Raising the Bar once a month.
+And so all of our CDREs can invite their lawyers to raise the bar once a month.
 So we have different speakers.
 Last month, we had a bankruptcy attorney and she spoke about the crossover of bankruptcy and divorce.
 Because again, that’s a big thing.

 A vocational expert is another expert they hire and family law who comes in and analyzes how much the non-wage earner is capable of earning.
 And so then they testify.
 Our divorce real estate training program is very, very comprehensive.